Manage instance groups

 -

-Item Description Instance group name Name entered at creation
+Item Description Instance group name PostgreSQL instance group name entered during creation

-- Select to view detailsStatus Instance group status
+- Click the instance group to view detailsStatus PostgreSQL instance group status

-Manual failover: Proceed with a failover for the instance group (Available only in High Availability).
+Manual failover: Perform failover for the instance group (only works in high availability)

-Delete: Return the instance resources included in the PostgreSQL instance group and delete the backups.
+Delete: Return the instance resources included in the PostgreSQL instance group and delete backups

-You can view details for a PostgreSQL instance group.
+You can view details of a PostgreSQL instance group.

 - Go to the KakaoCloud console > Data Store > PostgreSQL.

-- From the Instance Group menu, select the desired group.
+- From the Instance Group menu, select [⋮] button > Expand volume for the instance group to expand.

-Volume expansion only increases disk space.
+- Volume expansion means increasing disk capacity.
 Maximum IOPS does not increase.
-IOPS scaling based on size will be supported in the future.
+Support for increasing maximum IOPS based on expanded volume size is planned for the future.

 - Go to the KakaoCloud console > Data Store > PostgreSQL.

-- From the Instance Group menu, select [More options] > Expand volume.
+- From the Instance Group menu, select [⋮] button > Change parameter group for the instance group to change.

 You can delete PostgreSQL instance groups that are no longer needed.

-Once deleted, all instance resources and backups in the PostgreSQL instance group are permanently removed and cannot be recovered.
+The instance resources and backups of a deleted PostgreSQL instance group are fully returned after deletion and cannot be recovered.

 - Go to the KakaoCloud console > Data Store > PostgreSQL.

-- From the Instance Group menu, select [More options] > Delete for the target group.
+- From the Instance Group menu, select [⋮] button > Delete for the PostgreSQL instance group to delete.

-- Fill in the required information in the Delete popup and select [Delete].
+- Enter the information in the popup, then click [Delete].